-Update 21/1-2019: I might have discovered a build with the best of both worlds from a korean master player named Multidrive.
+A build with the best of both worlds was inspired from a korean master player named Multidrive.
 Instead of getting his gap close from Righteous Glory and Chilling Smite, Multidrive runs Ghost instead of Flash and often Boots of Swiftness.
 Then he goes Ravenous Hunter instead of Warmog's Armor, so he can rush Thornmail and Abyssal Mask after Enchantment: Bloodrazor.
-It's pretty clever and effective actually, even though it might seem troll at first glance.

 As a side note to the best options for gap close, the synergy between Predator, Righteous Glory and Ingenious Hunter should not be underestimated on other champions than Rammus, it's just not that great on him.

 Magic penetration on Rammus can be tempting.
 However, the extra damage you get from Sorcerer's Shoes and Morellonomicon is not as significant as you might expect compared to the passive damage from stacking armor.
 You get more damage with magic penetration, but you also get almost as much damage from passive when stacking armor + tons of tank stats.